lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 #### Cyberpunk World

-> [!info]
-> This part is still work in progress

 A lot of times we associate sci-fi with the cyberpunk style.
 Cyberpunk is a sub-genre of science fiction that portrays "high tech, low life", with usually gritty, neon-lit urban visual landscape.
 People living in cyberpunk world are able to enjoy advanced technology, while these technology doesn't erase but increase the gap between the rich and the poor.
 It typically features characters with cybernetic enhancements, hacking, virtual realities, and rebellion against oppressive societal control, examining the consequences of unchecked technological progress and corporate power.

 In a way a cyberpunk world is also a world that is lead by ablism and Darwinism.
-Interestingly, Most of the men I intereviewd come up with a cyberpunk worldview, and from interviewing them, I can also see how their personality intertwined in the world view they come up with.

-Xiao Hua worked in a technology company and imagined himself equipped with a bionic arm pumped by a electronic heart.
+Interestingly, Most of the men I interviewed come up with a cyberpunk worldview, and from interviewing them, I can also see how their personality intertwined in the world view they come up with.
+The main character in this chapter, Xiao Hua, worked in a technology company and imagined himself equipped with a bionic arm pumped by a electronic heart.
 He is a vagabond soldier whose mission is to liberate his home planet which is colonized by other civilizations, despite that the galaxy he lives in is a peaceful and resourceful area.
 Everything he described in the world he lives in is very idealized--the bionic arm is as cheap as a phone, electricity and resource is so resourceful in his living area, and making money is easy because they only need to order the robot to do things, and there is always jobs available.
 If really calculate that logically, there is almost no way that all of these elements can exist perfectly without any sacrifice.
 The fact that in his world there is still colonialism represent that the world order is still about conquering and excelling others, which is exemplified in his live value.

-What's really interesting about Xiaohua is that despite being a person with disability, he is very ablism, which is common in China because that is how the mainstream education conveys.
+What's really interesting about Xiaohua is that despite being a person with disability, his mindset very ablism, in a way that although he finds a lot of the situation unreasonable, he wouldn't consider the world as being unreasonable.
+In another world, he is very realistic about the world, and when you can't change it, change yourself.
+He reminds me of the most Chinese way of thinking, which I fully relate to as I also grew up under this kind of education.
+This recognition of the "unchangable" reality is also shown in his attitude towards eugenics.
 When we discussed the idea that all the disabilities could be erased by technology, we brought up eugenics.
 He is a firm supporter for eugenics, and when I ask him if he thinks he doesn't need to be born, his answer is yes.
 If he knew before he was born, he would choose to abort himself.

-This is a answer that I was both surprised at but also am able to understand.
+Although it's very understandable that the common sense is that people don't want to give birth to children with "defects", his answer towards his own life still make me think of how this framework changed our understanding of what a worth living life is.
 China's family planning perpetuated the idea of eugenics at a country value level: “晚婚晚育，少生优生。”(Late marriage, late childbearing, low birthrate and eugenics) this was the slogan for family planning along side with one child policy.
 The idea that giving birth to

-June turn himself into a mercenary in *Cyberpunk 2077*(2020), and Zeyu rename himself WZY2098, and is a part-time signal monitor on a space station.
+Participant June turn himself into a mercenary in *Cyberpunk 2077*(2020), and Zeyu renamed himself WZY2098, and is a part-time signal monitor on a space station.

 Due to the time length limit, I wasn't able to include all the details of each of their background stories.
 For example, Zeyu's story is influenced by stories about uploading consciousness, and he works for one of upload platform which is controlled by a giant company.

 #### Near Future World